Brown Sugar Syrup

 Made with just brown sugar and water, light or dark brown sugar can be used to make the syrup.

-Brown sugar has a deep, caramel flavor since it’s made with molasses and it tastes great in coffee and black tea.
-It’s perfect for making homemade Starbucks Iced Brown Sugar Oatmilk Shaken Espresso.
-It’s great in milk tea, bubble tea, iced chai lattes, and Brown Sugar Iced Coffee.
+Brown sugar has a deep, caramel flavor since it’s made with molasses and it tastes great in iced coffee and iced tea.

 Recipe Highlights